The Silent World of Nicholas Quinn

-The Silent World of Nicholas Quinn is a crime novel by Colin Dexter, the third novel in Inspector Morse series.
+The Silent World of Nicholas Quinn is a crime novel by Colin Dexter, the third novel in the Inspector Morse series.

 Synopsis

 The plot revolves around the work and staff of the Oxford Foreign Examinations Syndicate, an Oxford-based body that sets and administers school exams in overseas countries with British connections.
-The Syndicate has five graduate staff, headed by the permanent Secretary, Dr Thomas Bartlett, and including Philip Ogleby (deputy-secretary), Monica Height, and Donald Martin, as well as several more junior clerical and other staff.
+The Syndicate has five graduate staff, headed by the permanent Secretary, Dr Thomas Bartlett, and including Philip Ogleby (deputy secretary), Monica Height, and Donald Martin, as well as several more junior clerical and other staff.
 Its work is overseen by a board of twelve "syndics", all fellows of Oxford colleges.

 The novel opens with a meeting of the Syndicate's appointments committee, called to fill a graduate vacancy that has arisen from the departure of George Bland to take up a post in the education department of the Sheikdom of Al-jamara, an oil state in the Persian Gulf.
 Bartlett favours the appointment of a candidate named Fielding; but Christopher Roope, a chemistry don and one of the syndics, argues for Nicholas Quinn.
-Quinn is well qualified for the post, but is severely deaf.
-He is an adept lipreader, so his deafness would not be a serious liability in many of his duties, but he would have considerable difficulty in using the phone.
-Roope bases his arguments on principles of positive discrimination: the committee is persuaded, and Quinn is duly appointed.
+Quinn is well qualified for the post but is severely deaf.
+He is an adept lipreader so his deafness would not be a serious liability in many of his duties, but he would have considerable difficulty in using the phone.
+Roope bases his arguments on principles of positive discrimination: the committee is persuaded and Quinn is duly appointed.

-A few months later, after Quinn has settled into his new position, he fails to appear at the office one Monday morning, and is subsequently found dead in his maisonette, having been poisoned with cyanide.
+A few months later, after Quinn has settled into his new position, he fails to appear at the office one Monday morning and is subsequently found dead in his maisonette, having been poisoned with cyanide.